nelsonfigueroa/nelson.cloud/content/about/index.md

 Ruby on Rails, Kubernetes, and Amazon Web Services.
 I started this blog for fun and to share my knowledge.

 I am currently focusing on my health and have left my previous role.
-However, I am open to new roles that begin in early 2024.
+However, I am open to new **remote** roles that begin in early 2024.

 ## Experience